kof/socket.io-mongo/readme.md

-## Socket.io mongodb store implementation.
+## Redis api backed by mongodb.

+Currently only functionality used by redis store of socket.io is implemented.